sonyashkapa/Russian-English-humor-corpus/README.md

 # Russian-English-humor-corpus
 ## Hi!
-#### For my bachelor's work, I created two parallel bodies of humorous texts.
-Russian Russian jokes translated into English are one of them, and English jokes translated into Russian are the other.
+#### For my bachelor's work, I created two parallel corpus of humorous texts.
+Russian jokes were translated into English, and English jokes were translated into Russian.
 ## I hope these corpora will help linguists develop automatic translation of humor and improve its quality!